-After initially denying responsibility, Nigerian Air Force admits to airstrike killing civilians
+After initially denying responsibility, Nigerian Air Force admits to airstrike in area where civilians reported killed

-Edward Gabkwet, the NAF spokesman, said in a brief interview that he does not know how many civilians were killed and that an investigation into the attack is ongoing.
+Edward Gabkwet, the NAF spokesman, said in a brief interview that he had received many reports that civilians were killed but could not say definitively.

+“We are investigating,” he said.
+“We have to be sure.
+That environment is highly infested with terrorists.”

 Local reports cited at least 10 deaths at the village in Yobe state, with more injuries.
 The governor there instructed hospitals to provide free care to the injured and said his office would work with the military to determine what had gone wrong.